Piotr1215/cloudrumble/docs/README.md

 Kubernetes and Docker Swarm store cluster state and related information in [etcd](https://etcd.io/). etcd by default listens on port `2380` for client connections.

+### Configure a storage class for an application in k8s

+Steps:

+1. Create a storage class with a provisioner
+2. Create a PVC with the storage class
+3. Use the PVC in the volumes section in the pod definition file

 ### Mounting volumes syntax